 MediaMasters is played during the yearly Dutch Media Literacy Week.
 In 2020, the Dutch Media Literacy Week will be held from 5 to 13 November and has the theme ‘Do you have it under control?’

 » Read more about the Dutch Media Literacy Week here.

 Great prizes can be won during the yearly national tournament in the Dutch Media Literacy Week.
 In previous years, winning classes got to visit the Voice of Holland studio, the Netherlands Institute for Sound and Vision, EYE Film Museum and CODA Museum’s VR Lab.

 MediaMasters can be played by Dutch-speaking pupils aged 10-12, independent of their background, educational level or prior knowledge.
-MediaMasters only takes up one hour per daily game round during the Dutch Media Literacy Week and requires the use of a DigiBoard.
+MediaMasters only takes up 45 minutes per daily game round during the Dutch Media Literacy Week and requires the use of a DigiBoard.